 The Celtic countries resource the game as it is in the Southern Hemisphere.

 I've said in print before that I like real things.
 I loved coaching West of Scotland because it was all about promotion and relegation.
 I like the English and French leagues because they are so cut-throat you feel as though you are sitting in an old-fashioned barber shop during each game and the blood is all around.

 Why is the current system not fair?
 Well, if success in the world is based on merit then it's not fair.

 If we believe that getting a job shouldn't be about sex or private education, if a band makes it because they are good, or a golfer wins because he or she works the hardest, then bottom-of-the-table Edinburgh competing in the Heineken Cup instead of a mid-table French or English club is not fair.

 I wish we had a town-based domestic league in Scotland, and the Welsh and Irish had theirs as well, and the top teams in the leagues clashed with the best players from other teams in Europe.
 Or we invented a British league.

-My guess is that the SRU, and possibly the Welsh and the Irish, will accept the fact they will have fewer teams in any up-and-coming European competition - should they keep a chair at the table.
+My guess is that the SRU, and possibly the Welsh and the Irish, in any up-and-coming European competition - should they keep a chair at the table.